DeannaGelbart/search-by-color/README.md

 Screenshot: ...

-Behind the scenes this app makes heavy use of the [TinEye MulticolorEngine](https://services.tineye.com/MulticolorEngine) API.
+Behind the scenes this app makes use of the [TinEye MulticolorEngine](https://services.tineye.com/MulticolorEngine) API.

 Installation
 ------------